chuckb/mcurses/README.md

 - PuTTY
 - teraterm

-There may be several others but his two I have tested.
+There may be several others but these two I have tested.

 ## On Linux you can use for example